How to price my art

 - Retail Price = [(15) ÷ (100 – 50)] x 100 = $30

 As you see, a product that costs $15 to manufacture is sold at $30, is quite normal, and your gross profit is 15$.
-This is typical for art galleries: you have the cost of the item (50%) and their margin is 50%.
+This is typical for art galleries: you have the cost of the item (50%) and the rest is their margin (50%).

 In different industries, there are different kinds of margins.
-For example, in clothing, I know many clothes stores are getting a 60% margin, and it was considered a profitable business.
+For example, in the fashion industry, many clothing stores are getting a 60% margin, and it was considered a profitable business.
 If you are curious you can go online and see a list of gross margins by sector.
 But in art, as an artist, what is your margin?